swick/mozilla-gnome-keyring/README.rst

 Migrating old passwords
 =======================

-Currently there is no migration facility.
-If you have many passwords in the default password manager, you'll need to manually transfer them to gnome-keyring:

-* Create a TEMP profile, and install/enable this extension in it.
-* In the TEMP profile, edit ``extensions.gnome-keyring.keyringName`` to whatever you eventually want to use.
-* Restart the TEMP profile for setting changes to take effect.
-* Open up the MAIN profile using ``firefox -no-remote -P <MAIN name>`` so that you have *both* profiles open.
+This extension cannot migrate passwords on its own.
+However you can use the `Password Exporter`_ extension to export your passwords from the default password manager and then re-import them into gnome-keyring:

+* Before installing this extension install the `Password Exporter`_ extension.
-* Open up the password manager on the MAIN profile.
+* Export all the passwords saved in Firefox' password manager to a XML file.
-* For each website listed:

-  * Right-click on its entry and select "copy password".
-  * Visit the website in the TEMP profile and login again, which should trigger the "save password" prompt.
+* Install this extension and restart Firefox.
+* Import the passwords from the previously exported file.
+They will be stored in the keyring specified by ``extensions.gnome-keyring.keyringName``.

-* Once you're done, you can close the TEMP profile and delete it.
+* Once you're done, you are free uninstall the `Password Exporter`_ extension and shred_ the XML file.
-* In the MAIN profile, install/enable this extension, and edit ``extensions.gnome-keyring.keyringName`` to whatever you chose before.
-* Restart the MAIN profile for setting changes to take effect.

 The old data of the default password manager remains untouched, so you also need to delete that manually if you want to.
-This is done by going to your profile folder, and deleting ``key3.db`` and ``signons.sqlite``.
+This is done by going to your profile folder, and shred_-ing ``key3.db`` and ``signons.sqlite``.
 After deleting, the data may still be forensically retrievable from your disk, but if you were protecting it with a master password, this data would still be be encrypted.